2023–2025 Sundhnúkur eruptions: November–December 2024 eruption

+The eruption came as a surprise, as the pattern of previous eruptions had led scientists to anticipate the magma intrusion would continue into December 2024.
+Unlike earlier events, there was no significant increase in seismic activity in the weeks preceding the eruption, suggesting a potential shift in the volcano's behaviour.
 At the onset of the eruption, authorities described its location as "favourable" because it was initially far from infrastructure.
 However, the situation changed when the lava flow quickly developed a well-defined channel.
 This was facilitated by alterations in the landscape caused by previous lava flows, which created conditions conducive to the formation of a robust pathway.
 As a result, the lava advanced along the northern section of the Svartsengi barrier.
-The eruption came as a surprise, as the pattern of previous eruptions had led scientists to anticipate the magma intrusion would continue into December 2024.
-Unlike earlier events, there was no significant increase in seismic activity in the weeks preceding the eruption, suggesting a potential shift in the volcano's behavior.
 The eruption prompted the evacuation of the Blue Lagoon and more than 50 houses in Grindavík.
 Authorities instructed people not to come to the area, which continued to be closely monitored for safety.
-Although around 25 e6m3 of magma accumulated in a shallow chamber at a depth of roughly 5 km beneath Svartsengi prior to the eruption, about 49 e6m3 of lava was expelled onto the surface, covering an area of approximately 9 km2.
-This discrepancy is attributed to magma being sourced from a deeper chamber, with equilibrium gradually forming between magma inflow and outflow.
-As magma begins to accumulate again in the shallow chamber, land uplift is expected to resume, likely indicating the preparation for a future eruption.
-This eruption was the second largest in the ongoing eruptive series, with a total volume approximately 12 e6m3 less than the August–September 2024 eruption, which remains the largest in the series.
+Although roughly 21 e6m3 of magma accumulated in a shallow chamber at a depth of roughly 5 km beneath Svartsengi prior to the eruption, about 49 e6m3 of lava was expelled onto the surface, covering an area of approximately 9 km2.
+This discrepancy was attributed to magma being sourced from a deeper chamber, with equilibrium gradually forming between magma inflow and outflow.
+In this system, when magma begins to accumulate again in the shallow chamber, land uplift resumes, typically indicating the preparation for a future eruption.
+As of today, this eruption is the second largest in the ongoing eruptive series, with a total volume approximately 12 e6m3 less than the August–September 2024 eruption, which remains the largest in the series.